Upcycling Waste FAQs

 4

 Our Sustainability Precincts use Hydrogen by Plasma Assisted Gasification (HPAG), an advanced recycling technology.
-HPAG is unlike traditional incineration that burns waste leaving an residual ash and emitting carbon dioxide.
-Instead, HPAG produces clean, hydrogen-rich gas, captures the carbon dioxide, then capable to generate renewable fuels.
-High energy and capital efficiency result in higher value; lower cost outcomes as compared to traditional incineration methods.
+HPAG is unlike traditional incineration which burns waste, emits carbon dioxide and leaves a residual ash.
+Instead, the HPAG process produces clean, hydrogen-rich gas, captures the carbon dioxide, and can generate renewable low carbon fuels.

 Sustainability Precincts can also operate as independent micro-grids, strengthening local energy resilience.
 As an end-to-end solution, we have engaged with various technology providers to manufacture, distribute and dispense the end products to customers.